-Upon enrollment, each student is issued an email with an '@sjhcon.edu' address.
+Upon enrollment, each student is issued a Trinity Health email.
 This email account is the official address of a student which the College of Nursing will use for all communications.
 Due to security firewalls in place to protect information integrity, not all messages to or from personal emails accounts will reach the intended mailbox.
-Therefore, the '@sjhcon.edu' account must be used for all College correspondence and/or business.
+Therefore, the organizations provided must be used for all College correspondence and/or business.
 The College does not have an obligation to use personal or preferred emails for communication between institute and student.